guiman/pivotaltracker_sprint_report/README.md

 We uses a small sinatra application to capture the minimum data required to generate the most basic sprint review document and present it.

 I welcom everyone to fork the project an personalize it as you see fit.

+If you want to try first, please visit a [live demo here](https://peaceful-tundra-2232.herokuapp.com/)